SamyBakiri/node-test/README.md

 ### Queues :
 Queues are a data structures used to store jobs.
 It's a way to give "order" for these jobs, typically it's done first in first out.
 The first job that goes in is the first to be executed, while the last ones must wait.
 It's a good method to structure multiple processes, keeping them structured.

-### Batch Processing :
-Instead of processing task one at a time, batch processing groups them into "batches" to be executed at the same time.
-This can heavily optimise high volume operations, for example if too many jobs are overflowing the queue, grouping them into batches will make things faster.

-### Worker :
-It's a process with responsibility to pull background jobs from a queue, and executes them.

 ```mermaid
 ---
 config: